 Expenses will vary according to the legal residence of the parents or guardian of the applying student.
-For the purpose of determining expenses, students may be placed in one of eight categories and their principal costs summarized under the listing Breakdown of Expenses.
+For the purpose of determining expenses, students may be placed in one of eight categories and their principal costs summarized as follows:

 Prospective students should remember that there are a number of nominal miscellaneous fees (listed in the catalog) that may be charged, and also that a book service fee is charged.